arashhadadex/dnstt-linux-lab/README.md

 # Building a DNS Tunnel on Linux: Installing dnstt and danted
 When traditional VPNs failed, I turned to DNS tunneling with dnstt.
-This article covers repository inspection, DNS delegation, Dante SOCKS5 proxy setup, and debugging a working tunnel.
+This README.md file covers repository inspection, DNS delegation, Dante SOCKS5 proxy setup, and debugging a working tunnel.

 ## Original Project